hawaiidatascience/metaflowmics/metagenomics-pipelines/multithreaded-demux/README.rst

     nextflow run multithreaded-demux -profile <config> --inputdir "<path_to_reads>"

-For more information about the available profiles, see the corresponding section.
+For more information about the available profiles, see the :ref:`getting_started` section.

 Demultiplexing steps
 --------------------